w3c/mathml-core/docs/explainer.md

   only partially implemented in browsers**.
 This means that keeping all the features and at the same time achieving interoperability would require a huge effort.
-Again, the choice was instead to consider a subset of manageable size, corresponding to what is used on web pages and implemented in two WebKit and Gecko.
+Again, the choice was instead to consider a subset of manageable size, corresponding to what is used on web pages and implemented in WebKit and Gecko.
 ## Stakeholder Feedback